aguinet/wannakey/README.rst

 ----

-* The generated private RSA key had invalid computed fields, which made the key not importable with CryptImportKey under Windows XP (fixed). wannafork can now be used directly from XP.
+* The generated private RSA key had invalid computed fields, which made the key not importable with CryptImportKey under Windows XP (fixed). wanafork and/or wanadecrypt can now be used directly from XP.

 * Updated the binary with this fix and a static build (no need for the MSVC